Just inside the entrance is the historic "letter that changed the way the world

 The Douglas Aircraft Company in Santa Monica, Calif., won with the twin-engine

-which was larger and faster than the Model 247.
+was larger and faster than the Model 247.
+The prototype DC-1 and its

 The 247 and the Douglas transports marked the beginning of contemporary